armbian/documentation/docs/User-Guide_FAQ.md

 ## Can I upgrade my userspace, like Buster to Bullseye or Focal to Jammy?

 Userspace upgrades are neither tested nor supported.
 The reason behind is simply the lacking of (human) ressources to test different scenarios on different boards.
 A dist-upgrade may work but as stated if something goes wrong Armbian cannot provide assistance.
 You are on your own to fix issues.

+## Where do I ship a board so that Armbian will add support?

+Unless you have an exisiting arrangement with the Armbian, you will need to [contact Armbian](https://forum.armbian.com/contact/) for a paid engagement.
+You may also add support by yourself if critera is satisfied.
+See [Board Support Rules](https://docs.armbian.com/User-Guide_Board-Support-Rules/) for further information.